Arka-Bhowmik/mri_triage_normal/training/a_training_readme.md

 ### I. MASK CREATION STEPS

 Follow the steps in "mask_creation.mp4".
-Ensure the "sample.csv" with path of original image is available in the same format as in csv file provided in folder path ""
+Ensure the "sample.csv" with path of original image is available in the same format as in csv file provided in folder path "/mri_triage_normal/input/sample.csv" or else modify the "create_mask.mlx" script accordingly.